 Our cbcExposed Twitter followers and visitors to cbcExposed continue to motivate us to expose CBC’s abuse and waste of tax money as well as exposing their ongoing left wing bully-like anti-sematic news bias.
 Polls meanwhile show that Canadians favour selling the wasteful government owned media giant and to put our tax money to better use for all Canadians.
 The Liberals privatized Petro Canada and Air Canada; it’s time for the Trudeau Liberals to privatize the CBC- certainly not give them more of our tax money-enough is enough!

 The CBC network’s ratings continue to plummet while their costs and our taxpayer bailout subsidies continue to go up!
-In 2019 what case can be made for the Government to be in the broadcasting business, competing unfairly with the private sector?
+In 2021 what case can be made for the Government to be in the broadcasting business, competing unfairly with the private sector?
 The CBC receives advertising and cable/satellite fees-fees greater than CTV and Global but this is not enough for the greedy CBC who also receive more than a billion dollars of your tax money every year.
 That’s about $100,000,000 (yes, $100 MILLION) of our taxes taken from your pay cheques every 30 days and with no CBC accountability to taxpayers.

 Wake up!
 What does it take for real change at the CBC?
 YOU!
 Our blog contains a link to the Politicians contact info for you to make your voice heard.
 Act now and contact your MP, the Cabinet and Prime Minister ... tell them to stop wasting your money on a biased, failing media service, and ... sell the CBC.

 The CBC has consistently lost market share to their private rivals that do not benefit from a taxpayer subsidy.
 This fact alone dictates that people have voted with their television remotes already.
-The CBC likes to spin the government funding they receive (a fairly substantial $1.16 billion) by saying that it creates 3x that much for the Canadian economy.
-My response is that a private company could take those assets and do even better for the Canadian economy as a whole (as evidenced by their already more efficient business models).

 We don’t have to do away with the CBC entirely, just pair it down and call it what it really is.
 Why are we trying to fund an entity to compete with the legitimate businesses?
 Instead, let’s allow the CBC to become a specialized niche channel that is a Canadian version of PBS.